kai687/sphinxawesome-sampdirective/README.md

 ## Caveat

 This extension does not provide full syntax highlighting.
 It is currently not possible to have code blocks with both markup _and_ syntax highlighting.
+You have to choose between the following:

-If you need to render markup, for example links, or bold or italic text, choose the `.. parsed-literal::` directive.
-If you just want to highlight a placeholder variable, use the `.. samp::` directive provided by this extension.
-If you need full syntax highlighting, use the `.. code-block::` directive.
+- If you need to render markup, for example links, or bold or italic text, choose the `.. parsed-literal::` directive.
+- If you just want to highlight a placeholder variable, use the `.. samp::` directive provided by this extension.
+- If you need full syntax highlighting, use the `.. code-block::` directive.